Sales Strategy

 • ☐ Send recap email within 1 hour

-• ☐ Deliver promised resources same day
+• ☐ Deliver any promised resources same day

 • ☐ Update CRM with detailed notes

-• ☐ Add to appropriate nurture sequence
+• ☐ Add prospect to appropriate nurture sequence

-• ☐ Set reminders for follow-up
+• ☐ Set follow-up reminders

-• ☐ Prepare for next meeting
+• ☐ Begin preparing for the next meeting

 Measuring Discovery Call Success

-Immediate Indicators:
+Immediate indicators:

-• All BANT questions answered: 100%
+• All key qualification questions answered

-• Prospect talk time: 60-70%
+• Prospect talk time around 60-70%

-• Your talk time: 30-40%
+• Your talk time around 30-40%

-Pipeline Metrics:
+Pipeline indicators:

-• Deal size accuracy (forecast vs. actual)
+• Average deal size accuracy (forecast vs. actual)

-Quality Indicators:
+Quality indicators:

-• Prospect prepared for next call
+• Prospect arrives prepared for the next call

-• Stakeholders attend subsequent meetings
+• Additional stakeholders attend subsequent meetings

-• No surprise objections later
+• No surprise objections surfacing late in the process

-• Budget conversations happen early
+• Budget conversations happening early

 Frequently Asked Questions